 In an effort to increase fruit and vegetable consumption in Wisconsin, the Department of Health Services Nutrition and Physical Activity Program developed "Got Dirt?," a program designed to assist with the implementation of school, community, and child care gardens.

 Never gardened?
 The Got Dirt?
-Garden toolkit is designed to provide simple, step-by-step plans for starting a garden.
-Even better…tips from garden experts and garden success stories from around Wisconsin are also included.
+Garden Toolkit is designed to provide simple, step-by-step plans for starting a garden.
+Even better, the toolkit also includes tips from garden experts and garden success stories from around Wisconsin.

 Part One: Basic Steps for Starting a Garden

 Step 3: Prepare the Soil

 Step 5: Planting

 Step 8: Preparing for Next Year